zoeurl/zoedowney.github.io/_posts/2023-07-12-the-farewell.md

 _I went down to the courtyard on the ground floor — where there is a rabbit and some interesting plants.
 At this time of year most of them are not doing much but, in the spring, they will all come back to life again._

-Loved ones may eventually move out of reach — but memories resurface and become points of return.
+Loved ones may eventually move out of physical reach — but memories resurface and become points of return.
 Farewell is never really _farewell_.